simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Jan 13-Jan 15 2025
+Radio Blackout Forecast for Jan 14-Jan 16 2025

-              Jan 13        Jan 14        Jan 15
+              Jan 14        Jan 15        Jan 16
-R1-R2           40%           40%           40%
+R1-R2           40%           40%           35%
-R3 or greater   10%           10%           10%
+R3 or greater   10%           10%            5%

-Rationale: There remains a chance for R1-R2 (Minor-Moderate) radio blackouts, with a slight chance for R3 (Strong), over 13-15 Jan.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) events over 14-16 Jan, with a slight chance for an R3 or greater event, on 14-15 Jan.

 ```